Coddiction-101/RockPaperScissorGame/README.md

-A console based game based on the three objects called - Rock, Paper and Scissor.
-In the different scenarios Either the User win the match or Computer win the math.
+A console-based game based on the three objects called Rock, Paper, and Scissors.
+In the different scenarios, Either the user wins the match or the computer wins the match.